enviromapholdings/Docs/getting-started-analyst/log-in.rst

 Log In
 ===============================

 Logging in is required to access any of EnviroMap's features.
 The first time you log in you will be required to agree to the *Terms of Use* and reset your password.
-Every subsequent login will simply direct you to your personal *Dashboard*.
+Every subsequent login will simply direct you to your personal *Dashboard* page.
 Please see :doc:`/getting-started-analyst/setup-dashboard` for more information on how to configure your dashboard.

 **In this article:**
 	- `Logging In`_